What is the TBILLYIELD Function?

 - #VALUE! error – Occurs if either:

-- Any of the supplied arguments is non-numeric; or
+- Any of the supplied arguments are non-numeric

 - The settlement or the maturity arguments are not valid dates.